Reshuffle an opportunity for 4G ministers to work together in new capacities: PM Lee

-SINGAPORE - The Cabinet reshuffle will allow the fourth-generation (4G) ministers to work together in new capacities, and strengthen their cohesion as a team, said Prime Minister Lee Hsien Loong.
+The Cabinet reshuffle will allow the fourth-generation (4G) ministers to work together in new capacities and strengthen their cohesion as a team, Prime Minister Lee Hsien Loong said.

-"This will make the new team readier to take over from me and my older colleagues," he said at a virtual press conference on Friday (April 23) to announce the new line-up.
+"This will make the new team readier to take over from me and my older colleagues," he said at a virtual news conference yesterday to announce the new line-up.

-"They have to get to work quickly, because although our Covid-19 situation is stabler now, we are still in the midst of a public health and economic crisis," he added.
+"They have to get to work quickly because although our Covid-19 situation is stabler now, we are still in the midst of a public health and economic crisis," he said.

 Asked about his expectations for the team, he replied: "I expect all of them to work closely together and cooperate to make sure that the policies are well coordinated and nothing slips through the cracks."